-139 Secondary sources will be discussed in more detail in Chapter 6.
+&lt;sup>140 Secondary sources will be discussed in more detail in Chapter 6.

 The extensive features of electronic citators give the legal researcher a significant advantage in researching efficiently, as well as a vastly superior way of updating the law.
 In these regards, they are representative of the efficiency of using computers for legal research in general.

-While a networked computer offers significant advantages to legal researchers in terms of time and efficiency, to achieve the maximum benefit from their capacity, a legal researcher in the twenty-first century needs to be able to communicate effectively with the computer and let it know what exactly the researcher wants to find.
+While research platforms offer significant advantages to legal researchers in terms of time and efficiency, to achieve the maximum benefit from their capacity, a legal researcher in the twenty-first century needs to be able to communicate effectively with algorithms and let them know what exactly the researcher wants to find.
 Legal researchers should use all means at their disposal to guide computers to what they want.
 Specifically, expert researchers engage in the techniques of searching, browsing, and filtering, and often combine the same.
 Furthermore, expert legal researchers know how to use electronic citators to their full potential.
 Aspiring legal researchers should practice using these same techniques and tools.
 Thus, law students are encouraged to try the exercises on the following pages.